Why Trust This Analysis

 - A narrow $100,000 non-economic cap applies to specified at-fault bad actors.
 Insurance Law §5104(d) caps non-economic loss at $100,000 (other than death cases) for at-fault uninsured operators (except sub-30-day lapses), at-fault impaired drivers convicted of impairment, and at-fault felony / felony-flight operators convicted of such.
 This is not a universal cap on car accident damages.

-- Effective immediately — and the language is “actions and proceedings commenced on or after” the effective date.
+- In effect now — the bright line is actions and proceedings commenced on or after May 26, 2026 (the chapter’s effective date; the Governor’s office announced the package May 27).
 That is not the same as “accidents occurring on or after.”
-Anyone with an unfiled claim from an earlier accident should get legal advice immediately.
+Anyone with an unfiled claim from an earlier accident should get legal advice immediately, because the filing date — not the accident date — is what pulls a case under the new rules.

 - DFS is already telling insurers to bake the savings into rate filings.
 At NYIA’s 2026 Annual Conference in Bolton Landing on May 28, DFS Acting Superintendent Kaitlin Asrow told carriers that reduced litigation and fraud costs must be projected into current rate filings now that the law is signed.

 Originally published April 30, 2026 (as a pending-legislation analysis).
 Substantially rewritten and republished May 28, 2026, after the FY27 budget was enacted on May 27, 2026 and DFS Acting Superintendent Kaitlin Asrow addressed the insurance industry at the NYIA Annual Conference at The Sagamore in Bolton Landing on May 28.
+Updated June 3, 2026 to incorporate ATRA’s June 1 reaction, updated insurance-cost context, and the workers’ compensation IME exclusion list provision.
+Reviewed and corrected by Jason Tenenbaum on June 5, 2026.
+Corrected again per Jason Tenenbaum’s June 11, 2026 redline review: the joint-and-several change did not pass in any form — this article previously described a repeal of CPLR §1602(6) and a Part FF amendment to Insurance Law §5106(a) no-fault denial timing; both descriptions have been removed.
+Updated June 13, 2026 to pin the effective date precisely — the reforms apply to actions and proceedings commenced on or after May 26, 2026 (the chapter’s effective date), distinct from the Governor’s May 27 announcement.
 The previous URL — /2026/04/hochul-tort-reform-50-percent-bar-joint-and-several-new-york-2026/ — 301-redirects to this canonical URL.

-Immediately upon enactment.
-Applies to actions and proceedings commenced on or after the effective date.
+In effect now.
+Applies to actions and proceedings commenced on or after May 26, 2026 — the filing date, not the accident date.

 Statutes Amended